-I’m not quite sure when or how or why, but at some point I started adding grapes to my potato salad.
+I’m not quite sure when or how or why.
+But at some point I started adding grapes to my potato salad.
 The classic northern European kind, with potatoes in a creamy dressing.

 The grapes add a sweetness and acidity to counterbalance the creamy dressing.
 They add contrast to the potatoes too, both in texture and in flavour.

-Using only mayo, which some do, makes it too greasy for my liking, so I prefer to use mostly creme fraiche with a little mayo added in.
-Adapt the quantities to your own taste.
+Using only mayo, which some do, makes it too greasy for my liking.
+I therefore prefer to use mostly creme fraiche, with a little mayo added in.
+Feel free to adapt the quantities to your own taste.

 - 200 g stoneless grapes, halved

-- 100 g creme fraiche
+- 100 g crème fraîche

 - 40 g mayonnaise

-- 2 tbsp (30 g) fresh lemon juice
+- 2 Tbsp lemon juice

 - salt and pepper